kenny-zheng/tools/README.md

 ```
 copy_source_code.bat
 ```
-Then follow the prompt to enter the folder number you want to copy.
+Then follow the prompt to enter the folder name you want to copy.